Havoclivekiller/ImpMal-Community/README.md

 Check out the [Wiki](https://github.com/Havoclivekiller/ImpMal-Community/wiki) for more info.

+## Features
+- Roll Prompter - A dialog to prompt your players to make a specific test.
+Just use `/promptRoll`

 ## Changes
 - Change Condition/Zone Images - Allow to replace images of conditions/status/zoneEffects (*.webp files).
 - Token Movement Measurement - When you drag a token, the ruler will change color based on speed.